portainer/portainer-docs/docs/v2.0/edge/jobs/add.md

 # Add a Edge Job

 Adding a Edge Job is a excellent way to schedule jobs in your Edge hosts.
-Can be used for run any scripts you need, for example, run a backup in a determined period of time.
+This can be used to run any scripts you need, for example, run a backup in a determined period of time.

 <b>Note</b>: This is a beta feature.